EOS vs Ethereum: Is EOS Better Than Ethereum?

 - Daniel Larimer is behind EOS.
 Larimer is very well-known in the cryptocurrency world and previously worked on Bitshares and Steemit.

-- The primary difference between EOS and Ethereum is developers pay for smart contracts.
+- The primary difference between EOS and Ethereum is that developers pay for smart contracts.
 In Ethereum, users must pay gas to use smart contracts.

-If you enjoyed reading this article from Trading Education, please give it a like and share it with anyone else you think it may be of interest too.
+If you enjoyed reading our article Is EOS Better Than Ethereum?, please give it a like and share it with anyone else you think it may be of interest too.